Iron Kingdoms: Publication history

-The Iron Kingdoms setting was first seen in the first publications by Privateer Press, a trilogy of adventures: The Longest Night (2001), Shadow of the Exile (2001) and The Legion of the Lost (2001), which were supplemented by the PDF-only adventure Fool's Errand (2001).
-The adventures won Privateer the first of many awards – including Ennies for "Best World" and "Best Art".
-The next year Privateer produced two more Iron Kingdoms books: Lock & Load (2002), a character primer and The Monsternomicon (2002), a monster manual, and also promised a complete campaign setting book for the Iron Kingdoms.
-After those first five RPG books, Privateer's next publication was Warmachine: Prime (2003), a miniatures combat game set in the Iron Kingdoms.
-The campaign setting book was finally published in two parts as Full Metal Fantasy volume 1 (2004) and volume 2 (2005), and these books were released under the OGL rather than the d20 licence that Privateer had used to publish its earlier RPG materials.
-The Iron Kingdoms world was furthered developed by Liber Mechanika (2005), which provided more information on the mechanical entities, Five Fingers: Port of Deceit (2006), a setting book, and Monsternomicon Volume II (2007), another monster manual.
-Privateer's No Quarter magazine supported both the role playing and miniatures sides of the Iron Kingdoms for a while, but later became focused on miniatures and Iron Kingdoms fiction.
+The steampunk Iron Kingdoms setting was first seen in the initial publications by Privateer Press, an adventure trilogy consisting of The Longest Night (2001), Shadow of the Exile (2001) and The Legion of the Lost (2001), which was supplemented by the concurrent adventure Fool's Errand (2001) published only in PDF.
+These adventures won the first awards for Privateer Press, including ENnies for "Best World" and "Best Art".
+Privateer Press published two more Iron Kingdoms books the next year, the character primer Lock & Load (2002) and monster book The Monsternomicon (2002), and also stated they would publish a full Iron Kingdoms campaign setting book.
+After its first five role-playing game publications, Privateer Press next released the miniatures combat game Warmachine: Prime (2003), which was also set in the Iron Kingdoms.
+Privateer Press finally released the Iron Kingdoms campaign setting book in two parts as Full Metal Fantasy volume 1 (2004) and volume 2 (2005), using the OGL instead of the d20 licence that Privateer had used to publish its earlier RPG materials.
+The Iron Kingdoms world received additional development for its mechanical entities in Liber Mechanika (2005), its setting in Five Fingers: Port of Deceit (2006), and more of its monsters in Monsternomicon Volume II (2007).
+Privateer Press published the No Quarter magazine to provide support for the role playing and miniatures aspects of the Iron Kingdoms, but later focused more on the miniatures and fiction for Iron Kingdoms.

 Setting

 Having overcome insurmountable odds and writing history in blood red ink, penned with steel, The Iron Kingdoms stand strong against all opposition.
-Their name alone is the embodiment of the spirit of the ancestry of the Human kind.
 The Iron Kingdoms lie on the continent of Immoren consists of the following Kingdoms: Cygnar, Khador, Llael and Ord.
 Rhul is the dwarven kingdom, and Ios is the elven.
 The trollkin inhabit the Wild area outside of the Kingdom walls in the Thornwood, and care little for the technology of the new world.

 The Continent of Immoren lies in the world known as Caen.
 Western Immoren is the home of the Iron Kingdoms and the other races.
 At a time known as the Rivening to the elven kind, the whole of eastern Immoren was desolated by great changes in climate, and what was once a small desert had erupted into a vast wasteland known as the Bloodstone Marches.